marlam/wurblpt/README.md

 # Requirements

 Only [libtgd](https://marlam.de/tgd/) is required, nothing else.
-Furthermore, for use in wurblpt, libtgd does not need any external libraries.
+Furthermore, for use in WurblPT, libtgd does not need any external libraries.

 # Usage